camunda/camunda-docs/docs/reference/announcements.md

 - 8.4.x -> 8.4+gen7
 - 8.5.x -> 8.5+gen2

-If you do not update the cluster until August 30th 2024, we will update the cluster for you. **Without an update, you would lose access to your cluster.**
+If you do not update the cluster by August 30th 2024, we will update the cluster for you. **Without an update, you would lose access to your cluster.**

 Camunda 8 Self-Managed clusters are not affected by this.